 Louis Bernard Champagne

-Now then, you can’t let Christmas go without a glass or two of fizz.
+Now then, you can’t let a Christmas gift guide go without a glass or two of fizz.
 This Extra Special Louis Bernard Champagne is a silver award-winning premier cru.
 It is fresh, clean, crisp and dry with biscuity notes and would go down a treat for breakfast on Christmas morning as well as being a fitting companion to some festive canapés.

 A 75cl bottle (12.5%) is available at Asda stores at £19.75, although I’ve noted it’s currently available online at £15 – @asda

-Christmas Stocking Gifts
+Christmas Stocking Gift Guide

 I may no longer be a child, but I have never outgrown the Christmas stocking.
 It’s one of my favourite parts of Christmas and my mother still rustles one up for me every year.
 Here are a few things I wouldn’t mind finding in mine.